Knowing Breast cancer

 Many women think that they do not know or cannot do a breast self-examination.
 Please refer to the cancer councils’ advice on this topic.
 Any woman can familiarise the normal presentation of their breast by regularly observing their breast.
 This will help one to determine any change in their breast earlier than they will otherwise do.

 Breast screening is the process of assessing the presence of breast cancer when one has no symptoms of the disease.
 In Australia, breast screening is performed using the special X-rays for the breast called mammograms.
 Breast screening programme targets all women aged between 50 and 74 years.
 Breast screening helps to detect cancers before they manifest with symptoms.
 As such, breast screening-detected cancers tend to be smaller and offer better chance of surviving the cancer.
 Screening-detected cancers are more often amenable to breast-conserving surgery.
-Women from the age of 40 and healthy women over 75 years can have breast screening if your family doctor thinks it is appropriate.
+Screening of healthy women under the age of 50 and over 75 years is optional.

 Breast symptoms and assessment (triple test)